mattbingham/Python/README.md

 ## Scripts

 ### Completed scripts
 - `dice-roll.py` - A random number from 1 - 6 is generated.
-User is asked if another roll is required.
+User is asked how many rolls are required and each roll is shown in output.

 - `dog-owner.py` - Add a dog and dog tag.
 Associate dog with an owner.